The basic format for citing articles is as follows:

 Noseworthy, Edward.
 “Indie Music and American Identity.”
 Contemporary Indie Music, edited by Alex Sharp, McCord Press, 2017, pp. 87-103.

 Cite just like a regular article, but pay attention to the date.
-Provide the day, month, and year where possible:
+Add the day/month or season as appropriate:

 Dougherty, Jack.
 “Heffalumps Win State Championship.”
 Chuggington Post [Feuilleton, CA], 9 Apr.
 2016, F1.